MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help.md

 4. On the **Admin Groups** page, select the group that contains the user you want to give the permissions to.
 Choose **Next**.

-5. On the **Scope (Groups)** page, choose a group containing the users/devices that the member above will be allowed to manage.
+5. On the **Scope (Groups)** page, choose a group containing the users/devices that a member is allowed to manage.
 You also can choose all users or all devices.
 Choose **Next** to continue.

    >[!IMPORTANT]
-   >If a sharer's device isn't in the scope of a helper, that helper cannot provide assistance.
+   >If a sharer or a sharer's device isn't in the scope of a helper, that helper cannot provide assistance.

 6. On the **Review + Create** page, when you're done, choose **Create**.
 The new assignment is displayed in the list of assignments.

 ## Monitoring and reports

 You can monitor the use of Remote Help from within the Microsoft Intune admin center.
+For unenrolled devices, reporting on Remote Help sessions is limited.

 1. Sign into the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **Tenant admin** > **Remote Help**.

-2. On the Monitor tab, you'll see a count of active sessions and historical data about past sessions.
+2. On the Monitor tab, you can see a count of active sessions and historical data about past sessions.

-3. On the Remote Help sessions tab, you'll see the records of past sessions, including:
+3. On the Remote Help sessions tab, you can see the records of past sessions, including:
    - The helper (Provider ID) and sharer (Recipient ID) of each session.
    - The device that received assistance.
    - The start and end time of the Remote Assistance session.
    - The type of control session.

+> [!NOTE]
-The Recipient ID and Recipient name display “--” for Android Enterprise Dedicated devices, as these devices do not have user affinity.
+> The Recipient ID and Recipient name display “--” for Android Enterprise Dedicated devices, as these devices do not have user affinity.

 ## Next steps